Large-Scale Illegal Marijuana Growing Operation Busted In Rogers County By Oklahoma Bureau of Narcotics

 Thursday, March 28th 2024, 6:23 pm

-The Oklahoma Bureau of Narcotics says its agents have shut down an illegal marijuana growing operation in Rogers County near Tiawah.
+Agents for the Oklahoma Bureau of Narcotics did a big marijuana bust at an illegal grow operation in Rogers County.

-The OBN said it served a search warrant at the property because the operation was using the previous owner's information to get its license, which it said is a form of fraud.
-Agents have already hauled off five dump trucks full of marijuana plants and products.
-Law enforcement says those plants are being destroyed at a different location.
+Agents and Rogers County deputies served a search warrant at the property and seized more than 27,000 marijuana plants.

-According to OBN, agents seized 27,577 plants, 2,698 pounds of processed marijuana, and 142,137 pre-rolled cannabis cigarettes.
-Arrests are pending as this case remains active.
-At least five dump trucks full of marijuana plants and products were taken to be destroyed at a different location.
+OBN says Galahad Farms near Claremore was committing fraud by operating under the previous owner’s information.
+The site is now closed and thousands of plants have been destroyed.

 March 28th, 2024